meta-models/meta-oss-cookbook/inference-server/llama-cpp.md

 llama serve -hf meta-models/Muse-Glimmer-30B-GGUF --chat-template-kwargs '{"reasoning_strength":"low"}'
 ```

-You can specify which quantization you want to serve by passing quant suffix.
+You can specify which quantization you want to serve by passing a quant suffix.

 ```bash
 llama serve -hf meta-models/Muse-Glimmer-30B-GGUF:kquant-17gb